Introduction

 Manage project assumptions in real-time with ProofHub

 Project assumptions have a direct impact on the project plan and the project’s risk management.
-The better you make and manage those assumptions, the better the chances of planning and managing risks of a project successfully.
+The better you make and manage assumptions, the better the chances of successfully planning and managing a project’s risks.

 That’s where ProofHub comes into play.
 It makes identifying, documenting, and managing project assumptions easy to ensure the project’s success.